chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 )
 ```

-Now we plot the panels in the order they appear in the layout:
+Having set up the layout, we now plot the panels in the order they were numbered in the layout:

 ```
 # Plot 1: the haplotypes